masonmedia/vuepress-docs/docs/src/guide/README.md

 ### Current state

-TAM's existing developer docs are mostly in Google Docs format, and are not centralized, in a format that lend themleves to documenting code, nor are they easy to read or extend.
-This site aims to help with this by providing a simple, central docs store to make developer lives easier and more fun.
+TAM's existing developer docs are in Google Docs format, are not centralized, in a format that lend themselves to documenting code, nor are they easy to read or extend.
+This site aims to help with this by providing a simple, central docs store to make developer lives better.

 ### Future state